itsjos3ph/Facial-Recognition/README.md

 It identifies faces from webcam input and matches them against provided sample images or a custom attendance folder.
 <br>

-<h2>If you want access to the images I used, download the zip file.
-Only the two python files will be showcased as I cannot share image files.</h2>

 <h2>Features</h2>
 Simple Demonstration: Match faces from two provided sample images.
 Attendance System: Recognize faces using a webcam and log recognized individuals based on a custom image folder.